The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

 How do I receive a billing statement?

-Spring billing statements are available online for all students.
+Summer billing statements are available online for all students.
+Fall Statements will be available after June 26, 2017.
 Statements are not mailed but may be printed from our TouchNet billing system.
-If you are the student, and would like to allow others to view and/or pay your bill online, please register them as an authorized user.
+If you are the student, and would like to allow others to view and/or pay your bill online, please register them online as an authorized user.
 Please visit our Making Payments on Student Accounts page for information on how to do this.

 When are the Pay in Full due dates?